Wiley (musician): 2012–2013: Evolve or Be Extinct and The Ascent

-Wiley then announced on Twitter that the third single off his next album, Hands in the Air, will feature Chip, Ice-Kid and Tulisa for release on 13 September 2012.
+Wiley then announced on Twitter that the third single off his next album, Hands in the Air, will feature Chip, Ice-Kid (a member of the Grime collective, Hoodstars) and Tulisa for release on 13 September 2012.
 The song originally featured Emeli Sandé.
 However, Wiley then tweeted that his next single would feature Rita Ora instead of Tulisa.
 On 27 September, the name of the album was confirmed to be The Ascent.
 The tracklist for the album was revealed on 11 October via Instagram, displaying 16 tracks.
 Also on 11 October, Wiley announced he no longer intended to perform at universities and student unions, citing professional concerns and stating that he "had better things to do".
 Despite this, Wiley played a club night at SUSU, the University of Southampton Students' Union, on 25 January 2013 as part of the Ministry of Sound Raveout tour.
 Afterwards, Wiley took to Twitter to express his disappointment with the event, stating, "A proper crowd would [have] loved it tbh and tbf".

 On 4 April 2013, Wiley said that he was leaving his record label Warner following a dispute about The Ascent.
 Admitting he was unhappy with their choice of next single from the record, he tweeted: "My label are doing 'Lights On' next but I do not like that so you will not see me in the video."

 On 11 October 2013, over 2,000 Wiley fans signed a petition, which was presented to Tower Hamlets' mayor Lutfur Rahman, requesting that a monument to the artist be erected in Bow.

 On 19 October 2013, Wiley was awarded "Best Male" at the MOBO Awards' 18th Anniversary.